 Regarding not touching to avoid spreading the virus, society has also been advised to not touch objects like doorknobs, bathroom stall locks, and faucets with an open hand; do so instead with a closed fist, with an elbow, or a hip.
 However, this is not always possible as many objects require grip.
 Never-the-less this advise could be possible if every door and faucet had been designed with Americans with Disabilities Act (ADA) guidelines.
 The ADA states that doors, bathroom stall locks, and faucets need to be able to be used with a closed fist, no pinching, grasping, or twisting needed.
 If the ADA had actually been implemented 30 years ago, then society would have been ready for COVID-19 protocol.

-Then there is price gauging.
-Businesses like Amazon have been told they cannot price gauge on Personal Protective Equipment (PPE).
-This is great, but people with disabilities and chronic illnesses have felt the discrimination of price gauging for years just to get the necessary medical equipment and supplies they require for daily living.
+Then there is price gouging.
+Businesses like Amazon have been told they cannot price gouge on Personal Protective Equipment (PPE).
+This is great, but people with disabilities and chronic illnesses have felt the discrimination of price gouging for years just to get the necessary medical equipment and supplies they require for daily living.

 Just to name a few examples: catheters can cost an astronomical amount of money.
 In some cases, they can cost over $2,000 per month.
 Manual wheelchairs can cost close to $10,000–more than a simple motorcycle.
 Power wheelchairs can cost over $73,000–more than a basic car.
-Yes, insurance will cover the majority of this expense, but this is why insurance is so expensive and not everyone has insurance.
-Therefore, eliminating their access to these ridiculous prices covered.
-Medical supply companies should not be allowed to price gouge like businesses cannot currently price gouge for PPE.
-These issues need to be known, and hopefully, the coronavirus can be a catalyst in exposing the need for a change in mindset.
+Yes, insurance will cover the majority of this expense, but this is one reason why insurance is so expensive.
+However, not everyone has insurance, therefore, eliminating their access to having these ridiculous prices covered.
+Medical supply companies should not be allowed to price gouge just in the way businesses cannot currently price gouge for PPE.
+These issues need to be known, and, hopefully, the coronavirus can be a catalyst in exposing the need for a change in mindset.

 Approximately, 61 million Americans live with a disability every day and the disability population is continuing to grow.
 All Americans deserve the same equitable treatment.
 The need for access to work, school, and health for the disability community should be addressed as a necessity just like it has been for the general population during this time of COVID-19.